• Skip to primary navigation

 The Night Before Halloween

-Feel free to use the included monster free printables to get your students started.
+Feel free to use the included monster printables to get your students started.
 Consider making a list of Halloween words and story starters to get their creative juices going.

 Ten Timid Ghosts